-State-approved nursing assistant course (NA-C), and current unencumbered/unrestricted NA-C certification from the state.
 American Heart Association CPR for the Health Care Provider.
 This includes adult, child, and infant, under the guidelines of the American Heart Association.
 Online CPR courses are not accepted.
 Students are required to carry personal health/medical insurance throughout their clinical rotations.

 NLN PAX Pre-admission Exam with a score of 102 or higher.
-This exam is offered in the college Testing Center.
+This exam is offered in the college Testing Center and may be taken elsewhere.